Lyle Alzado: Cleveland Browns

-Alzado played well with the Browns, making second-team All-AFC in 1979 while playing defensive end.
-He had 80 tackles that year to go with his seven sacks.
+Alzado made the second-team All-AFC in 1979 playing defensive end.
+He had 80 tackles that year as well as seven sacks.
 The following year, the Browns won the AFC Central division, losing to the Raiders in the Divisional round.
 Alzado led the Browns in sacks with nine, and was All-Pro and All-AFC.
 In 1981 he recorded 83 tackles and led the Browns in sacks with 8½.
-However, the Browns, who fell from 11–5 in 1980 to 5–11 in 1981, traded him to the Oakland Raiders in 1982.
+However, the Browns, falling from 11–5 in 1980 to 5–11 in 1981, traded him to the Oakland Raiders in 1982.

 Los Angeles Raiders

 Being discarded by the Browns rekindled a fire in Alzado, and he worked out with a vengeance.
 By the time Alzado joined the Raiders, the team had relocated to Los Angeles.
-In 1982, he was voted the NFL Comeback Player of the Year.
-Although he played a full season in the strike-shortened 1982 season of 9 games, his play was seemingly so superior in 1982 that he garnered the award.
-Alzado recorded 7 sacks and 30 tackles while being voted All-AFC.
-This was the sixth season out of his first 12 campaigns that he received some sort of post-season honor.
+After demonstrating dominant play throughout the strike-shortened 9-game season of 1982, he was voted the NFL Comeback Player of the Year.
+He also recorded 7 sacks and 30 tackles while being voted All-AFC.
+That was the sixth season out of his first 12 campaigns that he received a post-season honor.

-He continued to perform well for the Raiders in the 1983 season, helping lead them to a Super Bowl victory while recording 50 tackles and 7½ sacks.
-Alzado started at right end opposite future Hall of Fame inductee Howie Long.

-He also had an outstanding 1984 season with 63 tackles and 6 sacks, but the next year his tackle and sack totals dipped to 31 and 3 following a mid-season injury.
+Alzado helped lead them to a Super Bowl victory in the 1983 season while recording 50 tackles and 7½ sacks.
+He started at right end opposite future Hall of Fame inductee Howie Long.
+Alzado also had an outstanding 1984 season with 63 tackles and 6 sacks, but the next year his tackle and sack totals dipped to 31 and 3 following a mid-season injury.

 Alzado retired at the end of the 1985 season.
 He attempted a comeback in 1990, but injured a knee during training camp and was released.
-In 196 career games, he racked up 112.5 sacks, 24 forced fumbles, and nearly 1,000 tackles, while earning Pro Bowl honors in 1977 and 1978.
-Following his retirement from playing, Alzado worked as a part-time color analyst for NBC's NFL coverage in 1988–89.
+In 196 career games, he racked up 112 sacks, 24 forced fumbles, and nearly 1,000 tackles, while earning Pro Bowl honors in 1977 and 1978.
+After his retirement from playing, Alzado worked as a part-time color analyst for NBC's NFL coverage in 1988–89.

 In 2018, the Professional Football Researchers Association named Alzado to the PFRA Hall of Very Good Class of 2018.